MxNxPx/potent-portables/docs/LEARNINGS.md

 * Will not output the Target step stage by default without adding verbosity
   * `mage -v <TARGET>`
   * `export MAGEFILE_VERBOSE=1`
+* Can pull in Go dependencies as modules and will be included in the compiled mage binary (great for Air Gap!)

 ## useful info & links